ChainAgnostic/CAIPs/caip-browser_extension_provider_communication.md

 ## Security Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
+`externally_connectable` has seen a decade of usage via extensions on Chrome.
+It has a strictly better security when compared to postMessage over contentscript.

 ## Privacy Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
+Exposing the wallet API over `externally_connectable` opens a migration path towards a bring-your-own provider model in which web extensions can reduce their fingerprint by no longer having to inject their own provider into every webpage.

 ## Backwards Compatibility
 <!--All CAIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CAIP must explain how the author proposes to deal with these incompatibilities.
 CAIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->